NodeBridge-Africa/ethpillar-web/WEBSOCKET_IMPLEMENTATION.md

 ## Overview

-We've restructured the WebSocket implementation to use a separate, dedicated WebSocket server instead of integrating it directly with the Next.js application.
-This approach is more suitable for deploying the Next.js application on serverless platforms like Vercel.
+We've implemented a dedicated WebSocket server for EthPillar instead of integrating it directly with the Next.js application.
+This approach enables reliable real-time updates even when deploying the Next.js application on serverless platforms like Vercel.

 ## Project Structure